Fivell/policies/source/sections/04-risk_management_policy.md

   - Determine the level of adverse impact that would result from a threat successfully exploiting a vulnerability.
-Factors of the data and systems to consider should include the importance to Datica's mission; sensitivity and criticality (value or importance); costs associated; loss of confidentiality, integrity, and availability of systems and data.
+Factors of the data and systems to consider should include the importance to Versionista's mission; sensitivity and criticality (value or importance); costs associated; loss of confidentiality, integrity, and availability of systems and data.
   - Output - Magnitude of impact rating of low (10), medium (50), or high (100).
     Refer to the NIST SP 800-30 definitions of low, medium, and high.